 One bomb that hit the ship exploded outside the haul of the forward while another fell through the open hatch of the hold killing 285 prisoners.
 The surviving POWs remained in the hold for three days with the dead.
 The stench from the dead filled the air.
 The survivors piled the bodies under the hatch so that the dead would be the first thing the Japanese saw when they looked into the hold.

-It should be mentioned that George’s brother, Joe, was Killed in Action on February 17, 1943, in the Solomon Islands.
+It should be mentioned that George’s brother, Joe, died on February 17, 1943, in the Solomon Islands from malaria.